-In 2019, Educational MCB started a partnership with Olaria Paulistana, coordinated by Lucia Eid, to make ceramic cups used in the Tea Ceremony, an activity that takes place during educational visits.
-This production of cups will also be articulated with the ‘Your Museum’ project, involving employees in the creation of their ceramic cup or cup, to replace the use of plastic cups provided by the Museum.
+In 2019, Educativo MCB started a partnership with Olaria Paulistana, coordinated by Lucia Eid, to make ceramic cups used in the Tea Ceremony, an activity that takes place during educational visits, as a way of welcoming visiting groups.
+This production of cups is also articulated with the ‘Your Museum’ project, which involved the institution’s employees in the creation of their ceramic cup or cup, to replace the use of plastic cups provided by the Museum.

 Chaismo instills purity and harmony,

 the mystery of mutual clarity.